AyubM29/data-analytics-power-bi-report233/README.md

 Hierachies were created as this allowed for drill downs on the report and better analysis.

-Milestone 4: Set up the Report:
+MILESTONE 4: Set up the Report:

 At this stage i created four report pages, these were named Executive Summary, Customer Detail, Product Detail and Stores Map.

-Milestone 5: Build The Customer Detail Page
+MILESTONE 5: Build The Customer Detail Page

 I was tasked with creating the following visuals: